d-krupke/cpsat-primer/README.md

 b1b2 = model.new_bool_var("b1b2")
 model.add_implication(~b1, ~b1b2)
 model.add_implication(~b2, ~b1b2)
-model.add_bool_or(
-    ~b1, ~b2, b1b2
-)  # optional, in case of a penalty term that is to be minimized.
+model.add_bool_or(~b1, ~b2, b1b2)  # optional, for a penalty term to be minimized.
 ```

-There are actually also more complex examples with integer variables that can
-also be turned into linear expressions, but this would be too much for this
+There are numerous further instances where non-linear expressions can be
+simplified by using auxiliary variables or by shifting the non-linear components
+into constants.
+However, exploring these techniques is most beneficial when you
+encounter specific challenges related to non-linear expressions in your models.

-section.
-We will revisit non-linear expressions in piecewise
+We will revisit further discussions on non-linear expressions and their
-linear-approximations.
+conversion to piecewise linear approximations in a subsequent section.
+This will
+provide a foundational understanding necessary for addressing more complex
+modeling scenarios effectively.

 <a name="04-modelling-alldifferent"></a>